james-edward-hart/SNAP-PRS/README.md

 **Author:** James E. Hart (Jimmy) — [James.Hart@VCUhealth.org](mailto:James.Hart@VCUhealth.org)

 SNAP-PRS (SLURM Native Automated Pipeline - Polygenic Risk Scores) is a robust, light-weight, SLURM based, config-driven, pipeline for computing Polygenic Scores (PRS) using PRS-CS and PRS-CSx, scoring with PLINK2, and building a QC'd final dataset.
 The pipeline allows for simple setup and manual job submission, avoiding bulky workflows.
-If you are comfortable writing scripts directly and submitting them in SLURM, you'll feel at home with this tool.
+If you are comfortable writing scripts directly and submitting them in SLURM, you'll feel at home and find this tool helpful.

 Please read the documentation below carefully before proceeding with analysis.